jkool702/forkrun/DOCS/DOCS_ALL.md

 Once the Indexers establish the exact logical boundaries, the per-node Scanners (also pinned to their respective sockets) find the internal record boundaries and publish work batches.

 Scanners in NUMA mode differ from standard UMA scanners in three ways:
 1. **No Tail Cooldown:** NUMA scanners do not artificially ramp down batch sizes at the end of a chunk.
-They operate at maximum throughput until the chunk boundary is hit, at which point the final partial batch is published as a normal single-slot entry with `FLAG_CHUNK_BOUNDARY` set.
+They operate at maximum throughput until the chunk boundary is hit, at which point the final partial batch is published as a normal single-slot entry with `FLAG_MAJOR_EOF` set in `minor_ring`.
 Workers claim it identically to any other slot.
 2. **The Scanner Shield:** Scanners are strictly limited in how far they can read ahead of the worker pool.
 This prevents a fast scanner from blowing out the L2/L3 cache with metadata while workers are still processing older batches.
 3. **Topology-Aware Stealing:** If a Scanner runs out of local chunks, it is allowed to steal an unprocessed chunk from another NUMA node.
 However, to prevent thrashing, it will only steal if the victim node has a backlog exceeding a topological threshold: `1 + (NUMA_distance / 10)`.
 Under extreme starvation (e.g., EOF is reached and no new data will ever arrive), this threshold collapses to `1`, allowing full cluster drain.